boazrymland/PcCustomErrorActionFilter/README.md

 PcCustomErrorActionFilter
 =========================

-Filter for specifying controller's method as the 'error action handler'
+Filter for specifying controller's method as the 'error action handler'.

+Please see complete documentation including usage instructions in the [official Yii extension page](pccustomerroractionfilter).